- TOP

 - Advance tickets will be on sale between August 21 and October 6th at major ticket outlets and other locations.

-- See the official exhibition website (in Japanese only) for information about advance and discount advance tickets.
+- See the exhibition's official website (in Japanese only) for information about advance and discount advance tickets.

 - Group ticket rates apply to groups of 20 people or more.